Giving for Life: responding well

 In most cases, the initial ask letter and any reminder letter is signed by clergy.
 But the response form is very likely addressed to someone else.
 This is the one person who opens and records responses and pledges: a churchwarden, a planned giving officer or maybe the lay chair of the planning team.
 Clergy shouldn’t do this.
 That’s why the letter of thanks includes a line stating that while clergy are aware of the overall response but not the details.

-The heart of all our follow-up is a personal touch and warm appreciation, underwritten by some decent administration.
-The goal is a church of generous disciples.
+The heart of responding well is a personal touch and warm appreciation, underwritten by good admin.
+The goal is a growing generous disciples.

 Next